Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 Living below her means, she gets along on a shoestring.

 Something is an old hat if it is not new and has been used for a long time.

 I’ve been using my red wallet for many years now.
 It is an old hat and a lucky one at that.

 Somebody lines their own pockets if they earn money from shady deals.

 The politician lined his own pockets with bribery from people who want to win big-ticket government projects.

-13. Hit One below the Belt
+13. Hit Someone Below the Belt

-14. Have an Ace/a Card up One’s Sleeve
+14. Have an Ace/Card Up One’s Sleeve

-It can also refer to a secret weapon that can give a person a clear advantage over the others.
+It can also refer to a secret weapon that can give a person a clear advantage over others.